Schwepish/python-p4-webscraping-beautiful-soup/README.md

 trying to scrape**.
 That means that if the webpage you wrote certain scraping code for ever changes, your scraping code will likely no longer work correctly.
 So, the Flatiron School website that this reading refers to **may have changed**!
-Some of the examples here may be specific to an earlier version of the site and won't work look or work exactly as shown when you try them out on your own.
+Some of the examples here may specific to an earlier version of the site and won't work look or work exactly as shown when you try them out on your own.
 That's okay though.
 Just follow along with the reading and, if you want to try it out, feel free to use the examples provided to guide you in scraping